edalcala42/edalcala42/README.md

 ### I'm a 23 year old fresh graduate of Information Technology at CUCEI (University of Guadalajara).

 I have enjoyed learning from the subjects that the school had to offer, and I wish to keep growing as a developer.
+I'm currently working as a web developer using Laravel.

 ### Language and Tools.
 * C++